 Like an Exchange Traded Fund (ETF), a REIT trades directly on an exchange, but its underlying assets are usually property related.
-REITS may also take the form of a mutual fund if the fund is focused on property only.
+REITS may also be a mutual fund if the fund is focused on property only.

 - Commercial Property: Office Blocks, Event Venues, Shopping Malls, Hotels, and Warehouses.

-Property REITS seek to make profits from the renting out of the property and by the increase in the value of the underlying asset.
+Property REITs seek to make profits from the renting out of the property and by the increase in the value of the underlying asset.
 For example, a REIT may own a building on Wall Street.
-They may rent that property to a number of Financial Institutions, thus earning a regular income from the asset, and also be able to realize any increase in the value of the property as profit also.
+They may rent that property to several Financial Institutions, thus earning a regular income from the asset, and also be able to realize any increase in the value of the property as profit also.